| |

 The

-rays that produce the healthy, free, vegan vitamin D are the
+rays that produce healthy, free, vegan vitamin D are the

 ultraviolet B (UVB) rays.
 They are most prevalent at noon (1:00 pm